 Almost everyone experiences back pain at some point in their life.
 Most cases of back pain resolve within a few weeks of at-home care.
-However, if your back pain isn’t getting better or the pain is severe, the skilled neurosurgeons at Oklahoma Spine & Brain Institute in Tulsa, Bartlesville, Sallisaw, Miami, and Claremore, Oklahoma, can help.
+However, if your back pain isn’t getting better or the pain is severe, the skilled neurosurgeons at Oklahoma Spine & Brain Institute in Tulsa, Sallisaw, and Claremore, Oklahoma, can help.
 They offer innovative diagnostic tests and treatments to help you get relief from back pain.
 To schedule a consultation, contact the office nearest you by phone today.

 Back pain is a common medical problem.
 The severity of the pain may range from a dull ache to a sharp stabbing sensation.

 Though back pain may include any area of your back, in most cases, back pain develops in the lumbar spine.
 Your lumbar spine is the lower part of your back that runs from the bottom of your ribs to the top of your buttocks.

 This part of your back supports much of your upper body weight, which makes it more vulnerable to injury and pain.